For important information about Organic Waste Recycling start dates and green bin information/presentations: Read more in “Homes Serviced by the City”

 The City of San Diego is proud to introduce weekly Organic Waste Recycling collection services.

-• Kitchen pails are being delivered to all City-serviced residences.
+• Kitchen pails have been delivered to all City-serviced residences.

-• Green bins are being delivered to City-serviced residences that have not previously been provided with a green bin.
+• Green bins have been delivered to City-serviced residences that have not previously been provided with a green bin.

-• When the green bin and kitchen pail arrive, each household can make a big difference for the environment by collecting organic waste, discarding the contents into the green bin, and setting the green bin out for collection weekly at your normal trash collection location.
+• Now, each City-serviced household can make a big difference for the environment by collecting organic waste, discarding the contents into the green bin, and setting the green bin out for collection weekly at their normal trash collection location.

 • All bin requests can be made on the Get It Done app at sandiego.gov/get-it-done or by calling 858-694-7000.

-Helpful Resources to Prepare for Your New Green Bin and Kitchen Pail
+Helpful Resources For Successful Use of Your New Green Bin and Kitchen Pail

 Curbside Organic Waste Recycling Guide